ept/blog/src/_posts/2025-03-26-kintsugi-spw.md

 devices in a peer-to-peer setting.
 To recover a user's keys, a threshold _t_ + 1 of recovery nodes must assist the user in decrypting a shared backup.
 Kintsugi is password-authenticated and protects against offline brute-force password guessing without requiring any specialized secure hardware.
+Kintsugi can tolerate up to _t_ honest-but-curious colluding recovery nodes, as well as _n – t_ – 1
+offline nodes, and operates safely in an asynchronous network model where messages can be arbitrarily delayed.